-The new fun sport of Floor Pong was created by Darius around late 2015.
-Floor Pong is similar to table tennis but on a floor, like cement in a garage or wood in a gymnasium.
-Floor Pong is one of THE FUNNEST sports you will ever play.
+Floor Pong is a relatively new sport, similar to table tennis but on a floor.
+It can be played on any surface, like cement in a garage or wood in a gymnasium.
+Floor Pong is a fun sport.
 It can become very competitive if your good at it, and it can be leisurely and enjoyable if you want it to be, and it's a great form of exercise either way.
-Easy to play, easy to set up, cheap and fun, Floor Pong is sure to become an instant classic with your family and friends!
+Easy to play, easy to set up, cheap and fun.

 - Floor Pong Court (Details in the rules section)